IBM-Bluemix-Docs/mass-data-migration/access-interface.md

    Replace `<device_management_IP_address>` with the IP address that is configured for your Eth1 or Eth2 network ports.
 Accept the certificate exception.

-2. Log in to the file interface by using the username and password that was sent to your e-mail address.
+2. Log in to the device UI by using the username and password that you retrieved in the previous step.

    ![Login page](/images/login.png)